Ulm University and the Department of Biology

 On the other side of the Danube, belonging already to the federal state of Bavaria, lies the city of Neu-Ulm which adds further 56.000 inhabitants to the region.

 Ulm is the birthplace of Albert Einstein and famous for its cathedral (Ulmer Münster), which possess the highest church spire in the world.
 Interestingly, the Ulm region is also the site where the 40,000 year old Lion Man and the "Venus vom hohle Fels" were discovered, both ranging among the oldest archeological items of figurative art ever discovered.
 Both items are -among many others - displayed in museums in Ulm and the neighbor city Blaubeuren.
 The caves and the ice age art of the Swabian jura was awarded a UNESCO world heritage site in 2017.

-The University of Ulm and the two Colleges of Higher Education in Ulm and Neu-Ulm have together about 15.000 students and thus the region has a vibrant student- and cultural scene.
+The University of Ulm and the two Colleges of Higher Education in Ulm and Neu-Ulm have together more than 15.000 students and thus the region has a vibrant student- and cultural scene with numerous bars, clubs and restaurants.
 Ulm has a combined theatre and opera house and alomost weekly performances of the numerous bands, symphonic- and wind orchestras, vocal ensembles and theatre groups can be visited.

 Financial aspects & organization of the exchange